 Also, React Native only supports Android 4.1+ and iOS 8.0+.
 So if you have to support older OS versions, you’ll need to find another solution.

-Read more on detailed comparison of React Native and native approach.
+Read more on the detailed comparison of React Native and native approach.